maxx1128/Webdev-Study-Notes/LearningProgress/SmallWins.md

+## 07-27-2018

+* I got an RSS feed set up with my personal website using Gatbsy.
+There's a plugin for doing this but the defaults didn't work for my setup.
+Thankfully it didn't take long to adjust the GraphQL query and how it compiled to the `.xml` file, so it's now working!
+The main reason I did was setting up an IFTTT event so that whenever I post something new, I can automatically share it to other platforms like Twitter.
+* Started adding Ember integration tests to an old repo of mine, a quiz to find what Eevee evolution the user is.
+It's a silly project, but as a whole it's helping my broader understanding of an Ember application.
+In this case, it'll be my first time writing all the tests for a larger project myself.

 ## 07-25-2018

 * Finally got pa11y testing working on Travis!
 Pa11y needs a local server to run its tests, so the command comes in two parts: Starting the server in the background, and running the usual `pa11y` command.
 It throws an exit code at the end, which will either fail or pass Travis in the end based on the results.
 With this, I can prevent changes to a static site unless they meet accessibility standards.
 The catch is, due to the server still running, this test should be run last (and not run from the bash script locally).